saamhaz/saamhaz.github.io/_posts/2025-02-19-towards-robo-economicus.md

 A pivotal moment occurs when someone – an engineer, founder, or outsider – grasps the latent potential in combining seemingly unrelated technologies.
 These tech elements then collide to shatter the old order and give rise to a new landscape of applications.

-Over the last two decades, we saw three siloed technologies converge in this way: **cloud computing, mobile, and GPS/geolocation**.
+Over the last two decades, we saw three siloed technologies converge in this way: cloud computing, mobile, and GPS/geolocation.

-- *Cloud computing* provided the scalability to process real-time requests and implement dynamic pricing.
-- *Smartphones* had intuitive interfaces for messages and push notifications.
-- *GPS* was introduced to smartphones, allowing for dedicated civilian use outside of military applications.
+**Cloud computing** provided the scalability to process real-time requests and implement dynamic pricing. **Smartphones** had intuitive interfaces for messages and push notifications.
+And, once the first of Block IIR satellites was launched, **GPS** was introduced to smartphones, allowing for dedicated civilian use outside of military applications.

 These three domains eventually converged, acting as the starting pistol for the tech era known as the “on-demand economy.”
 Summoning a car from a phone or delivering dinner from any restaurant, which previously demanded massive infrastructure and real-world coordination, suddenly became possible with just code and APIs.